devFerC/soundscribed/README.md

 - The logo font is "Bakbak One", a free Google font
 - All the images are included in the /assets folder in /public
-- Along with each image is its original .psd (Photoshop) file
-- Seed product data using the Supabase SQL editor from the seed.sql file (in this project)
-- Use VSCode to instantly install the recommended extensions for this project (listed in the .vscode folder in this project)